bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## Problem 4: Attaching event handlers to item checkboxes

-Next, we want to know when a checkbox has been checked or unchecked, and update an array called `selectedItems` containing all checked items.
+Next, we want to know when a checkbox has been checked or unchecked.

+Before communicating between `MenuItemsComponent` and its parent `OrderComponent`, `MenuItemsComponent` will need to attach an event handler - a function - to the `change` event of the item checkboxes.

 ## P4: What you need to know